Lemoncode/jest-testing-by-sample/frontend/05 Redux Reducers/README.md

 import { loginReducer, LoginState } from './login';

 ...
-+ it(`should return update state without mutate it
++ it(`should return updated state without mutate it
 + when passing state, UPDATE_LOGIN_ENTITY_FIELD action type and login field payload`, () => {
 +     // Arrange
 +     const state: LoginState = {